huiwenhan/hono/site/content/api/Credentials-API.md

 ~~~

 The `device-id` property MUST contain the ID of the device from which the credentials should be removed.
-The `tpye` property indicates the type of credentials to remove.
+The `type` property indicates the type of credentials to remove.
 If set to `*` then all credentials of the device are removed (`auth-id` is ignored), otherwise only the credentials matching the `type` and `auth-id` are removed.
 The `auth-id` property is optional and if omitted, then all credentials of the specified `type` are removed.

 **Response Message Format**